 The Anthropology Department at Hamilton College invites applications for a one-year position at the rank of Visiting Instructor or Visiting Assistant Professor, beginning July 1, 2023.
 We seek candidates with a specialization in archaeology and general ability to teach biological anthropology, and whose research and teaching broadly reflect training in archaeological science.
 We expect candidates to be able to offer introduction to archaeology (with 20% biological anthropology), a course on the Archaeology of Food and/or North American Archaeology, and participate in the senior program.
 Area of specialty and geographic focus is open.

 We are seeking candidates who can demonstrate their experience in teaching or working with diverse student populations.
-Your cover letter should address the ways in which you would further the College's goal of building a diverse educational environment.
+Your cover letter should address the ways in which you would further the College's goal of building a diverse and inclusive educational environment.
 Candidates with ABD will be considered, although candidates with a PhD are preferred.
-The teaching load for this position is five courses per year.
-Candidates should submit materials, including (1) cover letter, (2) CV, and (3) names and contact information for three references, via interfolio.
-Questions regarding the search may be directed to Nathan Goodale, Search Committee Chair.
-Our review of applications will begin on March 16, 2018.
+The teaching load for this position is five courses over two semesters.